bitrix24/b24restdocs/api-reference/crm/contacts/userfield/crm-contact-userfield-add.md

 - `Y` — yes
 - `N` — no

-For multiple fields, several `DEF = Y` are allowed.
+For multiple fields, multiple `DEF = Y` are allowed.
 For non-multiple fields, the first provided list item with `DEF = Y` will be considered the default value.

 By default `N` ||
 || **XML_ID**